 Get commercially aware

 When you’re chatting with representatives from firms, they’re going to not only be interested in your legal acumen; they’ll want to know how switched on you are about what’s been happening in the wider world too.
 Keep up-to-date with news about legal firms and the sector by reading the industry press, but also brush up on the big topical issues of the last 12 months.
-Demonstrate your understanding of the legal and wider issues around subjects like Brexit, the Grenfell tower tragedy, the upcoming SQE introduction and the ramifications of GDPR and you’re going to be on to a winner.
+Demonstrate your understanding of the legal and wider issues of current affairs and you’re going to be on to a winner.

 When it comes to what you should wear, view the NLF as a giant job interview where you’re showcasing yourself as a smart and professional candidate.
 Dress like you’re working in a top City law firm and make sure that you’re neat and groomed.
-Make sure your shoes are smart but also comfortable – you’re going to be on your feet all day.
+Whether you’re networking in person or online, employers will generally view the people they speak to as prospective employees more than as students so dressing smartly will only benefit you.

 Stand out from the crowd